Easy Water Bath Canning Tutorial: Step-By-Step Photos and Tips

 - You can use it as a large stock pot for big recipes if you’d like.

-I highly recommend using a flat canning rack whether your canner came with one or not (the stainless doesn't).
+I highly recommend using a flat canning rack if your canner didn’t come with one.

 It is SO much better than the standard divided rack – I would suggest everyone upgrade to this if you haven’t already.